For family tree see McBean on Ancestry (subscription required)

 William and Lachlan McBean, who were both active in Demerara, were sons of Ludovic McBean Esq of Tomatin in the parish of Moy (Inverness-shire).
 Lachlan died in Surinam (Dutch Guiana) on 22 September 1820 [The Aberdeen Journal December 6, 1820; Issue 3804].
-Of their brothers, Duncan was a merchant in Glasgow, Aeneas died in 1810 on the island of St Thomas, and Robert was in Tortola.
+Of their brothers, Duncan was a merchant in Glasgow and Aeneas died in 1810 on the island of St Thomas.

 William was a member of the firm McInroy, Sandbach, McBean & Co from 1803 until about 1808 but subsequently traded as part of Kingston & McBean, along with Robert Kingston [1782‑1815].
 [Parker Family Papers, Liverpool Record Office; E&DRG 2 Sep 1811] William's brother Duncan, through his wife Elizabeth Moore, was brother-in-law to James McInroy and Robert Semple.